Lead Investigator • Co-Director of Bioinformatics • Division of Cancer Biology

 Michael W. Lewis, Ph.D.

-Dr. Lewis successfully completed his postdoctoral training in the Franco lab and has been hired as a Scientist II at Life Edit Inc.
+Dr. Lewis successfully completed his postdoctoral training in the Franco lab.
+While in the lab, Dr. Lewis trained in genomics and CRISPR-based genome engineering techniques that prepared him for his new position as a Scientist II at Life Edit Inc.

 LAB ALUMNI